Credential: Ontario College Graduate Certificate

 Length: 2 Semesters

 Duration: 1 Year

 Events can be used to stimulate economies, develop community awareness, increase public involvement, improve quality of life, raise funds and market products.
 Managing a successful event of any size requires extensive know-how and planning.
-In Georgian’s Event Management program, students gain the skills and experience to prepare them for an exciting career in a fast-paced industry that relies on client satisfaction.
-The curriculum, designed by industry professionals,enables students to explore current trends and technologies that drive the industry.
-Students have an opportunity to gain hands-on experience planning, marketing, executing and evaluating events.
-By the end of the program, they are equipped with the knowledge, skill, and practical experience to find employment in the event industry.
+In Georgian’s Event Management program, you gain the skills and experience to prepare for an exciting career in a fast-paced industry that relies on client satisfaction.
+The curriculum, designed by industry professionals, enables you to explore current trends and technologies that drive the industry.
+You have opportunities to gain hands-on experience in planning, marketing, executing and evaluating events.
+By the end of the program, you are equipped with the knowledge, skills, and practical experience to find employment in the event industry.

 Program Learning Outcomes

 The graduate has reliably demonstrated the ability to:

 - create, plan, and design an event to meet organizational and/or client needs;